alex-lt-kong/the-nitty-gritty/c-cpp/c/03_trap-representation/README.md

         * `0001 1000 1011 1111 0111 1111` represents 49023
         * `0000 0010 1111 1111 1111 1111` represents 65535

+        in
-        as "all other combinations of padding bits are alternative object representations of the value specified by the value bits.".
+        > all other combinations of padding bits are alternative object
+        > representations of the value specified by the value bits..

 * One more interesting question about this padding bit/trap representation is: for our wasteful but perfectly standard-conforming `my unsigned short`, what